Skip to content

 Hatches:

-Midges are the main bugs right now.
+Midges are the main bugs right now, but we are starting to see more BWO's on a daily basis.
 We have seen fish eating all of these insects both subsurface and on top.
 The dry fly fishing can also be good if you catch one of these hatches just right.
-On warmer days we have still seen some BWO's and the fish will key in on them, especially subsurface.
+Mix in some "junk" with the usual smaller patterns.

 Tactics:

-With the cold water temps, the fish will consolidate more and start occupying typical winter lies.
-As the day progresses and water temps warm, the fish are moving into shallower riffles during pronounced hatches to feed.
+With the warmer weather, we have seen the fish become a lot more active.
+Its still a good idea to cover ground and really make sure you are efficiently fishing your spots.
 Dont be afraid to fish some of the faster and skinny water as we have seen a lot of fish feeding in areas like that.
 During times where there are no hatches, focus on the slower and deeper water.
 Nymphing will always be the most effective, but the dry fly fishing here can be good as well.
 Streamer fishing has been okay later in the day.
-Its not a bad idea to add some leech, cranefly larva, scuds, leeches, or worm patterns to your rig.
-The fishing has been best from about 9am to 3pm
+Its not a bad idea to add some leech, cranefly larva, scuds, leeches, or worm patterns to your rig with the flow increase.
+The fishing has been best from about 9am to 3pm.

 Weather:

-Our snowpack got a little boost this last week.
-We are still below average in the Arkansas basin and its currently at 85% of average for this time of the year.
-This will be likely to decrease even further over the next 10 days with the forecasted weather.
-As we roll into spring we will have longer days and a higher angle of the sun.
+We have had some very warm and windy conditions over the last couple weeks.
+This has started to deplete the snowpack a bit.
+We have had some storms at higher elevations in the Arkansas river basin and thats kept the snowpack at a standstill.
+As of today, snowpack in the Arkansas basin is at 77% of average.
+As we roll into spring we will have longer days, a higher angle of the sun, and a lot of wind.
 This combination can start to decrease the overall snowpack at a good pace.
 With our biggest snow months historically on the horizon March and April), lets hope we can keep building this for our summer water.
 Snow now means water later, and we can use all we can get!

 Tips: